-- 2.1 This section sets out the method and instructions for calculating the pension offset applied to a member who incurs an Annual Allowance charge and elects to utilise the scheme pays mechanism to meet this charge.
-The scheme pays mechanism will not be available to all members incurring Annual Allowance charges, and administering authorities will need to ensure a member's eligibility before applying the approach set out in this guidance document. - 2.2 It is our understanding from HM Treasury's initial documentation prepared during the development of the revised Annual Allowance regime, that costs incurred by the authorities in relation to operating the scheme pays mechanism may not be recovered from the member concerned. - 2.3 DCLG have confirmed that the Relevant Date (also known as the Implementation Date) will be the day after the end of the pension input period.
-The pension input period in the LGPS runs from 1 April to 31 March.
+- 2.1 This section sets out the method and instructions for calculating the pension offset applicable to a member who incurs an Annual Allowance charge and elects to utilise the Scheme pays mechanism to meet this charge.
+The Scheme pays mechanism will not be available to all members incurring Annual Allowance charges, and administering authorities will need to ensure a member's eligibility before applying the approach set out in this guidance document. - 2.2 It is our understanding from HM Treasury's initial documentation prepared during the development of the revised Annual Allowance regime, that costs incurred by the authorities in relation to operating the Scheme pays mechanism may not be recovered from the member concerned. - 2.3 SPPA has confirmed that the Relevant Date (also known as the Implementation Date) will be the day coincident with the end of the pension input period.
+The pension input period in the LGPS runs from 1 April to 31 March, so the Relevant Date will be 31 March.